Top interior designers dive deep with water-inspired flourishes.

 Bryan has placed fountains in private homes and waterfalls in condo buildings.
 One of his most dramatic projects was for a Miami client who built a home with a pool on the top level which cascades down to the main living level.

-Those wanting the look without high water bills or a mess can have their designer mimic the look with design elements.
+Those wanting the look without high water bills or a mess can have their designer mimic the look with water design elements.
 Room dividers and multi-dimensional wall art made from a variety of media are an example.
 And companies like 3form make wavy resin panels that can impart the look of water.

 “Water is best used as a decorative feature or accent,” insists Byran, who, along with other designers we chatted with, steers clients away from water “theme rooms,” and instead recommends “calming spaces” like a home yoga studio or the bedroom.